akttechyt/debloatio/README.md

 * Windows 11 or Windows 10
 * *Recommended* Clean installation.
 Not required, but this might not work with other apps.
 This also won't work with other debloaters for obvious reasons.

-## With AtlasOS
+> [!WARNING]
+> **On top of AtlasOS:**
-It is in an **unknown state** due to optimization with PowerShell, which may affect certain commands.
+> It is in an **unknown state** due to optimization with PowerShell, which may affect certain commands.
 It is also not recommended to use Debloatio on top of other debloaters as well.

 # WARNINGS – READ BEFORE USAGE!
 ## Summarized warnings